calumryan/a11ywebsites/src/posts/2020-10-31-inclusive-components.md

 title: Inclusive Components
 url: https://inclusive-components.design/
 image: inclusive-components.jpg
-wcag_level: AAA
+wcag_grade: AAA
 ---

-Heydon Pickering's project website meets level AAA overall.
+Heydon Pickering's project website meets grade AAA overall.
 It has a clean, functional layout with consistent presentation of links, navigation and use of landmarks.
 This is a fantastic accessible resource for making accessible components for the web that any web developer should have saved in their bookmarks.